 - New dwellings (including flats) with associated parking within the site boundary have an electric vehicle charge point.
-Residential properties with more than 10 parking spaces will also require cable routes in every space without charge points. - Buildings undergoing material change of use to create new dwellings, to have one charge point for every new dwelling with associated parking within the site boundary of the building. - Residential buildings undergoing major renovations, with more than 10 parking spaces within the site boundary of the building after the renovation is complete, to have an electric vehicle charge point per dwelling with associated parking and cable routes in all further parking spaces. - New non-residential buildings with more than 10 parking spaces within the site boundary of the building to have a minimum of one charge point and in addition, cable routes for electric vehicle charge points in one in five of the total number of spaces. - Every non-residential building undergoing a major renovation, with more than 10 parking spaces within the site boundary of the building to have a minimum of one charge point and in addition, cable routes for electric vehicle charge points in one in five of the total number of spaces..

-In relation to existing non-residential buildings, the responses to the proposal to require charge points were noted to be significantly less supportive, due to the concerns about the impact of a blanket policy approach on small existing non-residential buildings, such as charities and small businesses.
-The Government is going to reflect on this and develop an alternative policy.
-Approved documents are to be provided alongside the Building Regulations to provide statutory guidance about how the regulations can be complied with.
-The Government has decided that charge points should have a minimum charging power of 7kW, be fitted with a universal socket that can charge all types of electric vehicles currently on the market at least Mode 3 or equivalent, be untethered and meet the relevant safety and accessibility requirements.
+Residential properties with more than 10 parking spaces will also require cable routes in every space without charge points. - Buildings undergoing material change of use to create new dwellings, to have one charge point for every new dwelling with associated parking within the site boundary of the building. - Residential buildings undergoing major renovations, with more than 10 parking spaces within the site boundary of the building after the renovation is complete, to have an electric vehicle charge point per dwelling with associated parking and cable routes in all further parking spaces. - New non-residential buildings with more than 10 parking spaces within the site boundary of the building to have a minimum of one charge point and in addition, cable routes for electric vehicle charge points in one in five of the total number of spaces. - Every non-residential building undergoing a major renovation, with more than 10 parking spaces within the site boundary of the building to have a minimum of one charge point and in addition, cable routes for electric vehicle charge points in one in five of the total number of spaces.. - 2.6 In relation to existing non-residential buildings, the responses to the proposal to require charge points were noted to be significantly less supportive, due to the concerns about the impact of a blanket policy approach on small existing non-residential buildings, such as charities and small businesses.
+The Government is going to reflect on this and develop an alternative policy. - 2.7 Approved documents are to be provided alongside the Building Regulations to provide statutory guidance about how the regulations can be complied with.
+The Government has decided that charge points should have a minimum charging power of 7kW, be fitted with a universal socket that can charge all types of electric vehicles currently on the market at least Mode 3 or equivalent, be untethered and meet the relevant safety and accessibility requirements23.
 These are the minimum standards.
-The Government also intend to bring forward domestic smart charging requirements to ensure that electric vehicles charge outside peak demand times where possible.
+Additionally, under The Electric Vehicles (Smart Charge Points) Regulations 202124, from 30th June 2022, new EVCP's will all require broadband connections in addition to a suitable electric connection.
+This is to enable better management of electric supply and demand from the growth of EVCP's, and enable electric vehicles to be charged outside peak demand times where possible and/or when renewable energy is available.
+It is also intended to be more cost effective.